clabe45/achievacity/CONTRIBUTING.md

 **Welcome.** Thank you for showing your interest in Achievacity!
 We're glad you're here!
 Any kind of contribution is welcome.

 ## Environment
+Due to the project's dependency UserSpice, the setup process is a little complex.
 ### Download UserSpice (currently v4)
 - Navigate to your localhost www directory